-- 14.3 Schools have a responsibility to ensure that those children and young people who bully, are supported and helped to understand the impact of their actions. - 14.4 The government has produced the following guidance on preventing and tacking bullying, mental health and behaviour in school:
+- 14.2 Outcomes First Group has a zero-tolerance approach to bullying.
+All staff have a responsibility to challenge all bullying.
+Staff must help children and young people to understand what bullying is and how to report it.
+Bullying must be dealt with as a safeguarding matter.
+Staff must report any bullying concerns to the DSL on the same day.
+The concerns must be documented appropriately. - 14.3 Schools have a responsibility to ensure that those children and young people who bully, are supported and helped to understand the impact of their actions. - 14.4 The government has produced the following guidance on preventing and tacking bullying, mental health and behaviour in school: